Optimal Dividend Strategy for an Insurance Group with Contagious Default Risk: Model Formulation

-The objective function for the insurance group is formulated as a corporative singular control of total dividend strategy $\mathbf{D}(t)=(D_1(t),\ldots,D_N(t))$ under the expected value of discounted future dividend payments up to the ruin time \beq{per_2} J(x,z,\mathbf{D}\cd):={\mathbb E}\left(\sum^N_{i=1}\alpha_i\int_0^{\tau_i}e^{-rt} dD_i(t)\right), \eeq where the weight parameter satisfies $\alpha_1+\alpha_2\ldots +\alpha_N=1$.
-In our model, the insurance group could have only part of the dividends because it might hold only part of the shares of each subsidiary.
-The parameters $\alpha_i$ represent the relative amount of shares hold by the insurance group, and they add up to $1$ after scaling. $r>0$ is a given discount rate.
+The objective function for the insurance group is formulated as a corporative singular control of total dividend strategy $\mathbf{D}(t)=(D_1(t),\ldots,D_N(t))$ under the expected value of discounted future dividend payments up to the ruin time \beq{per_2} J(\mathbf{x},\mathbf{z},\mathbf{D}\cd):={\mathbb E}\left(\sum^N_{i=1}\alpha_i\int_0^{\tau_i}e^{-rt} dD_i(t)\right), \eeq where the weight parameter satisfies $\alpha_1+\alpha_2+\ldots +\alpha_N=1$.
+The parameter $\alpha_i$ represents the relative weight of the subsidiary in the insurance group, and they add up to $1$ after scaling. $r>0$ is a given discount rate.
 Recall that the insurance group manager is the decision maker, the surplus process of each subsidiary is therefore completely observable to the decision maker.
-The ruin time $\tau_i$ of the subsidiary $i$, $i=1,\ldots, N$, is defined by
+The ruin time $\tau_i$ of the subsidiary $i$ is defined by